Migrate a Single Cluster from ZooKeeper to KRaft

 kubectl apply -f kraftcontroller.yaml

-Step 2.5: Verify KRaftController CR and pod state
+Step 2.5: Verify KRaftController state

-Verify that the KRaftController status is HOLD:
+1. Verify that the KRaftController status is HOLD:

 kubectl get kraftcontroller <kraftcontroller-name> -n <namespace>

-Verify no pods are created:
+2. Verify that no pods are created:

 Step 3: Start migration

-Step 3.1: Create the KRaftMigrationJob CR
+Step 3.1: Create KRaftMigrationJob CR

-Create the kraftmigrationjob.yaml file.
+Create the kraftmigrationjob.yaml file:

 apiVersion: platform.confluent.io/v1beta1